Residential Alcohol Rehab Treatment Explained

 Solution-focused brief therapy (SFBT) looks at solutions to problems rather than becoming fixated on problems themselves.
-Addicts in SFBT are asked to examine solutions which they may previously have applied to various life challenges, and to explain why they have not been more successful; in this way, new and improved solutions may be developed which are more suitable and effective.
+People suffering from an addiction in SFBT are asked to examine solutions which they may previously have applied to various life challenges and to explain why they have not been more successful.
+In this way, new and improved solutions may be developed which are more suitable and effective.

 Psychoeducational group therapy applies CBT principles to group discussions within which clients can become more educated and aware about their addictions and the coping strategies they can employ.
 Typical psychoeducational group topics include skills training, relapse prevention, realistic thinking and trigger recognition and avoidance.

-Twelve-step facilitation therapy is intended to increase the likelihood that addicts will engage with 12-step organisations such as Alcoholics Anonymous (AA).
-Twelve-step facilitation educates addicts about the famous 12-step methodology initially developed by AA’s founders, and seeks to shape behaviours and thinking to make them more aligned with 12-step principles ahead of attending AA (or similar) meetings.
+Twelve-step facilitation therapy is intended to increase the likelihood that those suffering from an alcohol addiction will engage with 12-step organisations such as Alcoholics Anonymous (AA).
+Twelve-step facilitation helps those who are addicted to alcohol learn about the famous 12-step methodology initially developed by AA’s founders and seeks to shape behaviours and thinking to make them more aligned with 12-step principles ahead of attending AA (or similar) meetings.

 Factors that Play a Role in Treatment Recommendations

-Numerous factors can affect the way in which treatment is provided in residential facilities, and which facilities might be most suitable for particular addicts.
+Numerous factors can affect the way in which treatment is provided in residential facilities, and which facilities might be most suitable for specific types of addiction.

 Age can affect treatment in many ways, including the setting in which treatment can be given, the nature of any medication which might be prescribed, and the age of the other clients in treatment.
 Various age-specific facilities now operate around the country, including some dedicated to treating young alcoholics specifically.

-Understandably, an addict’s medical history has profound implications for the nature of any treatment they may receive for alcoholism.
-In particular, their health status may impact upon any decisions regarding the prescription of medication, or the rate at which detox needs to be applied so as not to create too great a shock to the system.
+Understandably, our medical history has profound implications for the nature of any treatment we may receive for alcoholism.
+In particular, our health status may impact upon any decisions regarding the prescription of medication or the rate at which detox needs to be applied so as not to create too great a shock to the system.